ladybug-tools/spider/gbxml-viewer/README.md

 <iframe class=iframeReadMe src=http://www.ladybug.tools/spider/gbxml-viewer/r9/gbxml-viewer9-01-core/gbxml-viewer9-core.html  width=100% height=400px >Iframes are not displayed on github.com</iframe>
 _gbXML Viewer R9 Core ~ the basic HTML, CSS and JavaScript used by all add-on scripts_

+## _This document will be split into two: a read me file and an introduction file for the Viewer_

 ## Full screen: [gbXML Viewer9]( http://www.ladybug.tools/spider/gbxml-viewer/ )